Amustache/pubrecon/project2/README.md

 ## 1. Installation

+We assume that you have Python 3.7+ and Pip 19.3+ installed and working.
+You may experience issues if it is not the case.

 ### 1a.
 Structure

 We recommend the following structure for your project, which should be the basic example when pulling the repo: